-- 1. To introduce and elaborate the characteristics of nonlinear systems - 2.
-To teach methods to analyze the stability and performance of nonlinear systems - 3.
-To teach the control methods as applicable to nonlinear systems with case studies.
+- 1. To introduce and elaborate the characteristics of nonlinear systems. - 2.
+To gain understanding in the methods (both classical and modern) of analysis of stability and performance of nonlinear systems - 3.
+To study the design of controllers as applicable to various case studies in robotics, aerospace and other domains. - 4.
+To introduce the notion of complex systems theory and large-scale real world problems